Berkeley County MEALS ON WHEELS

 Stay home if you are sick

 PLEASE CONTINUE TO WEAR A MASK AND SOCIAL DISTANCE when you're outside of your home.
-We all know it's not fun to still be wearing masks and to not be shaking hands and hugging, but we are still in a pandemic and many people have not been vaccinated.
+We all know it's not fun to still be wearing masks, but we are still in a pandemic and many people have not been vaccinated.
 Keep yourself and your loved ones safe and healthy by continuing to follow CDC guidelines.
 Thank you!!

 By necessity, BCMOW's number one priority is the safety of its staff & volunteers and of the hundreds of clients it serves.
 A vast majority of our Meals on Wheels recipients struggle with underlying medical conditions like diabetes, heart disease, and compromised immune systems, which can make them particularly vulnerable to any number of diseases, including this strain of novel coronavirus known as COVID-19.